DO-Solutions/os-k8s/README.md

 Ensure you have execute permission on your script before running it:
 `chmod +x update_axoflow_demo.sh && ./update_axoflow_demo.sh`

-This script will fetch the necessary information from the provided databases.json file and update your axoflow-demo.yaml file accordingly.
+This script will fetch the necessary information from your DigitalOcean account using `doctl` and update your axoflow-demo.yaml file accordingly.

 ### Manual Steps to Update `axoflow-demo.yaml`